Top 10 hiking tours to Machu Picchu

 Second, during the Salkantay Trek, you will enjoy different landscapes: hiking in the mountains, visiting beautiful lakes, coffee tours, Pachamanca cooking, hiking in the warm Cloud Forest, and spending one night in Aguas Calientes, the town below Machu Picchu.

-Third, in general, Salkantay treks are among the most challenging and most extended hikes to Machu Picchu.
+Third, Salkantay treks are among the most challenging and extended hikes to Machu Picchu.
 The perfect tour for those who love challenges and mountains.
 This does not mean that the Salkantay trek is arduous.
 This trek is ideal for anybody with a moderate fitness level.

 The hike to Machu Picchu starts in the Andes, over 3000m, where the weather is cold, and it will finish at Machu Picchu, located in the wet mountainous warm weather of the cloud forest.
 The best itineraries are: